Ousnah/Rattrapage-IIM/03-Architecture-technique-Typage-Statique/picard-dispenser/README.md

-📦 Picard Distributor – Product Management
+📦 Picard Dispenser – Product Management

 A front-end React + TypeScript application to manage products and stocks in Picard distributors.
 It allows adding, editing, and deleting products, with image upload and live preview support.